Is CagriSema Approved? FDA Status June 2026

 Novo Nordisk filed a New Drug Application (NDA) with the FDA on December 18, 2025, seeking approval of CagriSema for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.
 The filing was based on the REDEFINE Phase 3 clinical program.

-Under the standard FDA review timeline, the agency has 10 months from the date of NDA acceptance to issue a decision.
-Assuming standard review and no major delays, an FDA decision on CagriSema is expected approximately October 2026.
-No exact PDUFA (Prescription Drug User Fee Act) target date has been publicly confirmed as of April 2026.
+Under the standard FDA review timeline, the agency commonly reviews new drug applications over a multi-month window after acceptance.
+Assuming standard review and no major delays, an FDA decision on CagriSema is expected in late 2026.
+No exact PDUFA (Prescription Drug User Fee Act) target date has been publicly confirmed as of June 1, 2026.
 Track every pending decision on our obesity drug approval tracker for 2026.

 CagriSema has not received approval from any regulatory agency worldwide.
 The European Medicines Agency (EMA) review status has not been publicly disclosed.